 Random Number Generators

-Random number generators or known as RNG are used to randomize which numbers are drawn.
+Random number generators or known as RNG are used to randomize which numbers are drawn when you play Keno at online casinos.
 In the old days with mechanical draws, the results might have favoured one possibility or another.
 Balls might be misshapen, cracked, or a bit heavier than others, which might have made them more or less likely to be chosen.
 That’s no longer the case.
-RNGs come up with numbers at an electronic rate.
+Online Keno RNGs come up with numbers at an electronic rate.
 These numbers are truly random, with little chance of a mistake.
 Even if a glitch appeared, it’s not a good bet to assume that’s going to happen.

 Birthdays and Special Dates